trussworks/Engineering-Playbook/docs/infrasec/aws/naming.md

 `${purpose}[-${application}]-${environment}` - is the general form

-- `$purpose` - a simple name describing the role/purpose of the resource, e.g. "slack-pivotal-bot", "webserver", "rds-log-cleaner"
+- `$purpose` - a simple name describing the role/purpose of the resource, e.g. "slack-bug-tracker-bot", "webserver", "rds-log-cleaner"
 - `$application` - if needed, disambiguates between a similar purpose across applications, e.g. "webapp" vs "honeycomb"
 - `$environment` - can be used to distinguish different versions of the resource/app that occur during the development lifecycle, e.g. `dev`, `perf_test`, `staging` and `prod`uction

 e.g.

-- slack-pivotal-tracker-bot-test
+- slack-bug-tracker-bot-test
 - rds-log-cleaner-webapp-prod

 ### SNS topics